Public Speaking Tips

 For Rapid Speakers

 Some people talk too fast when they speak in public.
 They probably have been told by someone that they need to slow down.
-Some speakers have also recognized that it is a challenge for them to stop taking at a rapid pace.
+Some speakers have also recognized that it is a challenge for them to stop talking at a rapid pace.

-Five Ways To Slow Down While Speaking
+Five Ways to Slow Down While Speaking

 Here are five ways to slow down during public speaking.